spel987/spel987/README.md

 - Built with a focus on speed and security using Rust backend

 This is a brief description, but if you'd like to learn more about the project, visit the [GitHub repository](https://github.com/spel987/PolyUploader) or the [documentation site](https://polyuploader.vercel.app).
-> By the way, a big update is coming soon (in a week or two, I think), so stay tuned 🤓.

 # Contact